Design Your Website to Recruit the Best People

 5. Connect with the best people.

 By adding a few buttons to the footer of your website, you can easily link to your social media pages.
-This gives job seekers the opportunity to learn more about your company, how you’re engaging with your target market, and what you’re doing for your team.
+This gives job seekers the opportunity to learn more about your company, see how you’re engaging with your target market, and find out what you’re doing for your team.

-Your social media presence should align with your company’s brand and culture.
+Your social media presence needs to align with your company’s brand and culture.
 It gives viewers a more intimate perspective by offering insight into how you interact with your customers, clients, and team.

-Another way to connect with potential job applicants is by linking your leadership team’s biographies to their LinkedIn pages.
+Another way to connect with potential job applicants and recruit the best people is by linking your leadership team’s biographies to their LinkedIn pages.
 This gives candidates a way to see who they could be working for before they click apply.

 6. Make it engaging.